TobySkov/VMT/README.md

 * [EnergyPlus](https://energyplus.net/)

 Extensive simulation engine, with possibilities for modelling with a high level of detail, at the cost of speed.

+## Versioning (roadmap)

+This is a development roadmap of the API versions.
+The reasoning behind developing the API with multiple versions is to be able to narrate the changes in implementation and their effect on speed and accuracy.

+### Version 0.0.0 (Baseline implementation)

+Implementation of the conventional approach to volume massing design.
+The daylight analysis and radiation analysis is based on Radiance.
+The energy analysis is based on EnergyPlus.
+That is - all computations are CPU based.

+This implementation will serve as a benchmarking baseline in terms of speed for the other versions.
+Also this implementation will serve a as basis for comparing results.

+### Version 0.0.1

+Same as version 0.0.0 except, changing Radiance function calls (CPU based raytracing) to Accelerad function calls (GPU based raytracing).

+### Version 0.0.2

+Same as version 0.0.1 except, sharing octree and ambient file between daylight calculations for different zones.

+### Version 0.0.3

+Same as version 0.0.2 except, creating a database of precomputed s-matrices (annual perez all weather model, tregenza discretized sky models).

+### Version 0.0.4

+Same as version 0.0.3 except, running matrix multiplication on GPU using CUDA - replacing Radiance dctimestep and rmtxop function calls.
+Using 1 color channel instead of 3.

+### Version 0.0.5

+Same as version 0.0.4 except, keeping output from Accelerad (Optix) rfluxmtx call in GPU memory instead of writing it to disk.

+### Version 0.0.6

+Same as version 0.0.5 except, displaying result from each ambient bounce in the ambient daylight calculation interatively (progressive raytracing).

+### Version 0.0.7

+Same as version 0.0.6 except, using ICEbear instead of EnergyPlus.
+This also entails outputting solar heat gain through the window from Accelerad computations.